 These and other organ and tissue cells are replaced by the process of mitosis: a cell dividing into two identical daughter cells.
 You studied this in biology and can review it if necessary.
 What I want to do is mention some of the lesser-known cell life processes to make you aware of some of the latest discoveries.

 As we noted earlier, junk DNA is anything but, and even the smallest detail has its importance.
 For instance, in cells that have a nucleus, it’s not just the presence of a nucleus with its organelles and DNA that is vital.#Junk #DNA is anything but junk, even the smallest detail has its importance.
-Over 80% of DNA… Click To Tweet
+Over 80% of DNA is essential for transcription.
+Click To Tweet

 Its shape and size, which are managed by the lamina—the meshwork of filament proteins that support the inner membrane of the nucleus—can tell much about our health.
 An abormally sized or shaped nucleus is a possible indicator of sickness.